 We utilized the market approach and Level 1 valuation inputs to value our money market mutual funds and U.S. government treasury securities because published net asset values were readily available.
-As of January 31, 2016 and 2017, gross unrealized gains and unrealized losses for cash equivalent for short-term investments were not material, and the contractual maturity of all marketable securities was less than one year.
+As of January 31, 2016 and 2017 and April 30, 2017 (unaudited), gross unrealized gains and unrealized losses for cash equivalent for short-term investments were not material, and the contractual maturity of all marketable securities was less than one year.